 We reduce both the direct and indirect GHG emissions associated with our operations by exploring new and more efficient ways to generate, transport and conserve energy.

 - Our direct (Scope 1) GHG emissions were reduced by 90 per cent from 2019 to 2020, primarily as a result of Canadian Utilities’ sale of its Canadian fossil fuel-based electricity generation business in 2019, eliminating coal-fired generation from our portfolio.
-We reduced 17 per cent of our Scope 1 GHG emissions from our retained assets.

 Clean Water and Sanitation